 - Setting up a new system in an overseas subsidiary – with a lot of pushback from local employees

 - Adopting a new organisational solution and making sure it's fully implemented

 - Motivating employees to accept changes in a continuously changing business nature

 - Facing the changes in employment/process/system due to taking over new markets or companies or being acquired by others.

-Having change initiatives throughout the programme is extremely important if one is considering this programme.
-It allows participants to contribute their unique experiences, personalise the tools to their own situation in Change Pro Simulation and make an impact when they leave.
-By the end, they all have a clear set of priorities and are ready to create an action plan that can be used immediately upon their return at work.
+By arriving with a change initiative, this programme is designed to allow participants to contribute their unique experiences, personalise the tools to their own situation and make an impact when they leave.
+By the end, they all have a clear set of priorities and are ready to create an action plan that can be used immediately upon their return to work.

 Investing for a lifelong learning journey at INSEAD